Racecourse Guide

 • 1m broadly fair Moderate high-draw preference; effect less pronounced as field has time to settle before bends become decisive

-• 1m2f mild low edge Stalls 2-3 show consistent green in HRB data; treat as a modest factor rather than a decisive edge
+• 1m2f mild low edge Stalls 2-3 show consistent green in the stalls data; treat as a modest factor rather than a decisive edge

 • 1m4f+ draw irrelevant Stamina, class and ground suitability are what matter; ignore draw position at staying distances